dhutsj/openai_project/README.md

-# openai_project
+# oepnai_project

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Data Generator
+0. Change the path in the `python` file to your data input/out path.
+[Maybe improve later]

-1. Prepare JSONL training data.
+1. Prepare JSONL training data. `cd src/scripts` and run the following command
-   - run `data_generator.py` to transfer xml to json files
+    - run `python3 data_generator.py` to transfer xml to json files
-   - run `myjsontransfer.py` to combine all the json file into a single one, `sample.json` will be created
+    - run `python3 myjsontransfer.py` to combine all the json file into a single one, `sample.json` will be created
     - run command `openai tools fine_tunes.prepare_data -f ./sample.json` to generate the JSONL file

 2. Train a costomzied modle based on the above geretared JSONL file.